mbriggs/inspiration/README.md

 To add to your shell, put it somewhere in your path, make sure its executable, and do `echo "inspiration --header" >> ~/.zshrc # or whatever shell init you use`

+## Customization

+open up the script and change the colors / decoration however you like

 ## Contributing

 I highly welcome contributions, but will likely be a bit picky/arbitrary about what quotes I will accept, so please dont be offended if I dont merge.
 This is basically the simplest thing ever, so feel to fork / do whatever.